lolivi/EFTD6Limits/README.md

 mkdir noScaleZX
 mkdir output
 ```
 - Almost every file in vbs_analysis/4l_channel/ has a keyword ```<path>```.
 If you find it on a file you have to change it.
-The files you have to change are plotterAndTemplateMakerQUAD.c and LIN, condor.sub, runAll.sh, job_bkg_QUAD.sh and job_bkg_LIN.sh.
+The files you have to change are plotterAndTemplateMaker.c, plotterAndTemplateMakerQUAD.c and LIN, condor.sub, runAll.sh, job_bkg.sh, job_bkg_QUAD.sh and job_bkg_LIN.sh.
 ```bash
 emacs -nw plotterAndTemplateMakerQUAD.c
 C-s